Home Birth Reference Site

 Maggie Howell used self-hypnosis to such great effect in her own first labour that she went on to develop a range of Natal Hypnotherapy CDs for other mothers.

-Steph found HypnoBirthing® very effective during her second baby's birth, and for third baby Rafferty it was invaluable in helping her to manage an extremely rapid labour which would have sent many women into shock and panic.
+Steph found HypnoBirthing very effective during her second baby's birth, and for third baby Rafferty it was invaluable in helping her to manage an extremely rapid labour which would have sent many women into shock and panic.

 My own fifth baby, Athena, was born at home on 10 February 2007.
 I'd used the Natal Hypnotherapy CDs and I had a dream of a labour, far easier than the previous four.
+I haven't yet written up sixth baby Tommy's story (2010), but the hypnotherapy helped there too - not as dramatically, but I am so very glad that it was part of my labour toolkit.

-Sarah Ockwell-Smith is a HypnoBirthing® instructor who has had some experience of using different hypnotherapy approaches in her own labours.
+Sarah Ockwell-Smith is a HypnoBirthing instructor who has had some experience of using different hypnotherapy approaches in her own labours.
 Her first baby, Sebastian, was born in hospital after transferring when labour was long and tough.
 She didn't use hypotherapy for this labour.
 For her second baby, Flynn, she used hypnotherapy to help her manage labour.
-By the time she had Rafferty, she had trained as a HypnoBirthing® instructor, and she went on to have Violet at home too.
+By the time she had Rafferty, she had trained as a HypnoBirthing instructor, and she went on to have Violet at home too.

-Katherine ended up with hospital inductions and one caesarean instead of the two homebirths she planned, but her HypnoBirthing® training still came in very useful.
+Katherine ended up with hospital inductions and one caesarean instead of the two homebirths she planned, but her HypnoBirthing training still came in very useful.
 She explains:

-"I did a Mongon-method HypnoBirthing® course, over 4 weekends.
-I highly recommend HypnoBirthing® - but you do need to practice regularly - every day really as the more you practice, the less time it takes to relax into it.
+"I did a Mongon-method HypnoBirthing course, over 4 weekends.
+I highly recommend HypnoBirthing - but you do need to practice regularly - every day really as the more you practice, the less time it takes to relax into it.
 It was great to sit and watch my stomach contract, but be so relaxed that it doesn't hurt!!
 Fab!
 Means we could sit and play scrabble and cards while midwives were wondering whether monitoring machine was working properly as "you should be REALLY feeling those strong contractions".

 Paula used Natal Hypnotherapy training with great success and writes: "I still marvel at how wonderful Fraser's birth was.
 I will always remember it was a truly euphoric experience, and have no memory of pain".